Skip to content

 2. Address documents

-4. Current bank or building society statement or passbook issued by a regulated financial sector firm in the UK, EU or comparable jurisdiction (we cannot accept any documents printed from the internet and they must be no more than three months old)
+• Current bank or building society statement or passbook issued by a regulated financial sector firm (no more than three months old)

-5. Utility bill (recording the company that issued the bill and date of issue.
-We will not accept any printed from the internet and they must be no more than three months old)
+• Utility bill recording the company that issued the bill and date of issue (no more than three months old)

-6. Inland revenue PAYE coding notice (P2) – current year or Inland Revenue Statement of Account – current tax year.
+• Inland revenue PAYE coding notice (P2) current year or Inland Revenue Statement of Account for the current tax year.

 Data Protection Officer